Women in Angola: Legal rights and parliamentary representation

 In 2024, 30.3% of women aged 20–24 years old who were married or in a union before age 18.
 The adolescent birth rate is 162.7 per 1,000 women aged 15-19 as of 2014, up from 10.64 per 1,000 in 2013.

 Many women belonged to the Organization of Angolan Women (Organização da Mulher Angolana—OMA).
-Before independence, the OMA was instrumental in mobilizing political support for the MPLA among thousands of Angolan refugees.
+Before independence, the OMA was instrumental in mobilizing political support for the MPLA among thousands of Angolan refugees, through leaders such as Rodeth Gil.
 After independence, and especially after the creation of the MPLA-PT in 1977, the mass organizations came under the strict control of the party and were given the role of intermediaries between the MPLA-PT and the population.
 Women's participation in the government has not increased at the rate that participation in other countries with similar political environments have, but women-friendly policies have still been enacted since the 1980s.
 As stated in the Quota Project of 2012, the National Assembly (Angola) consisted of 26.9% women, and the number of female justices in Constitutional Court of Angola was 4 out of 11.
 Angolan media is also to blame for the gender-stereotyped roles present in current day Angola.
 One example of this can be found the highly publicized Miss Angola program, endorsed by many provinces of Angola who spend large sums of money promoting the event.

 Another program of which the Angolan government created in order to elevate women's status is the Ministry for Family and Women, a group that helped separate women's issues from the political agenda.
 However, even with new programs like these, little progress has been made to institutionalize proper programs to reform issues such as voting rates and pregnancy awareness.
 The Ministry for Family and Women continues to be one of the most underfunded programs in Angola, giving it little room to expand or produce tangible results.

 In 1987, the OMA had a membership of 1.3 million women, most of whom lived in rural areas.
 Among the many contributions of OMA's members were the establishment of literacy programs and service in health and social service organizations.
 Most OMA members, however, were poor and unemployed.
 In 1988 only 10 percent of MPLA-PT members were women, although more women found jobs in teaching and professions where they had been excluded in the past.